teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 > right for this, since Accept-Vote-Diffs-From does not fit with its
 > semantics.

+## Primitives for voting

+Unlike with previous versions of our voting specification, here I'm going to try to describe pieces the voting algorithm in terms of simpler voting operations.
+Each voting operation will be named, and data will frequently self-describe what voting operation is to be used on it.

+A voting operation takes place over a "voteable field".
+Each voteable field will have a distinct identity within a given context.
+For each voteable field, each authority may vote at most once.
+The vote for a field may be an integer, a boolean, a binary string, a text string.
+The vote for a field may also be a list of integers, booleans, binary strings, text strings, or nil.

+Voting operations may be implicit, in which case they are specified here, or explicit, in which case they are specified in the vote.

+Each voting operation will either produce an output or a lack of consensus.

+Unless otherwise specified, there is no consensus for a voting operation unless more than half of the authorities have voted on the field.
+There is also no consensus if the voting operation for the field is explicit, and fewer than half of the authorities have agreed on the same voting operation.

+Individual voting operations are listed below.
+In the descriptions below, "more than half" is to be interpreted strictly: "more than half of two" for example, means "at least 1", not "one or more".

+The following constants are defined:

+`N_AUTH` -- the total number of authorities, including those whose votes are absent.

+`N_VOTE` -- the total number of authorities whose votes are present for this vote.

+`QUORUM` -- The lowest integer that is greater than half of `N_AUTH`.
+Equivalent to CEIL( (N_AUTH+1)/2 ).

+### IntMedian

+Discard all non-Integer votes.
+To take the 'median' of a set of N integer votes, first put them in ascending sorted order.
+If N is odd, take the center vote (the one at position (N+1)/2).
+If N is even, take the lower of the two center votes (the one at position N/2).

+For example, the IntMedian of the votes ["String", 2, 111, 6] is 6.
+The IntMedian of the votes ["String", 77, 9, 22, "String", 3] is 9.

+### FirstMode

+Discard all votes that are not booleans, integers, byte strings, or text strings.
+Find the most frequent value in the votes.
+If there is a tie, break ties in favor of lower values.
+(Sort by cbor canonical order.)

+### LastMode

+As FirstMode, but break ties in favor of higher values.

+### IntMean

+Discard all non-Integer votes.
+To take the integer 'mean' of a set of N integer votes, compute FLOOR(SUM(votes)/N).

+For example, the IntMean of [7, 99, 11, 6, 9] is 26.

+### Intersection

+Discard all votes that are not lists.
+From each list, remove values that are not booleans, integers, byte strings, or text strings.

+To take the "Intersection" of the resulting lists, construct a list containing exactly those elements that are listed in more than half of the input lists, once each.
+Sort this list in canonical cbor order.

+>XXXX maybe there should be a parameter indicating "must appear in at
+>least N?""

+### Union

+Discard all votes that are not lists.
+From each list, remove values that are not booleans, integers, byte strings, or text strings.

+To take the "Union" of the resulting lists, construct a list containing exactly those elements that are listed in any of the input lists, once each.
+Sort this list in canonical cbor order.

+>XXXX maybe there should be a parameter indicating "must appear in at
+>least N?""

+### Special

+### None

 ## A CBOR-based metaformat for votes.

 A vote is a signed document containing a number of sections; each